import logging

 dome_shutter_close["day_obs"] = dome_shutter_close.apply(day_obs_from_efd_index, axis=1)

-# Find open/close times in each day_obs
+# Find open/close times in each day_obs, including no-event day_obs

 dome_open = []

-for day_obs in dome_shutter_open.day_obs.unique():
+for day_obs in day_obs_list(t_start, t_end):

 # dome open/close events